aubertsigouin/data-science-for-social-studies/README.md

 # data-science-for-social-studies
-All the codes and the methodology specifications for my scientific paper project along with Simon Dabin (PhD candidate).
+All the codes and the methodological specifications for my scientific paper project along with Simon Dabin (PhD candidate).